gofireflyio/aiac/README.md

     aiac get terraform for eks -q

+In quiet mode, you can also send the resulting code to the clipboard by providing the `--clipboard` flag:

+    aiac get terraform for eks -q --clipboard

+Note that aiac will not exit in this case until the contents of the clipboard changes.
+This is due to the mechanics of the clipboard.

 By default, aiac uses the gpt-3.5-turbo chat model, but other models are supported, including gpt-4.
 You can list all supported models: